Security Model

 Tunnel ECH

-When ACME_DNS_PROVIDER is configured, Portal publishes DNS HTTPS records with the ech parameter for the relay root and stream lease public hostnames.
-Without a DNS provider, operators must distribute the logged ECHConfigList through DNS HTTPS/SVCB or another ECH-capable bootstrap.
-Without that distribution, ordinary clients keep using the public hostname SNI and the relay routes them through the existing plaintext-SNI fallback.
+Without a DNS provider, operators must distribute the ECHConfigList through DNS HTTPS/SVCB or another ECH-capable bootstrap.
+Until clients obtain that configuration, they continue through the public hostname and plaintext-SNI fallback.

 MITM Self-Probe